Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Experiments and Results

 \subsubsection{Results when varying the agent number}

-We evaluated the \planner{} planner with 2--25 agents, allocating 5 seconds of runtime, and the results are shown in Fig.~\ref{fig:result-agentNr}.
-The \planner{} planner performs well up to 25 agents exceeding 90\% success-rate in all environments except Maze Env.
+We evaluated the planners with 2--25 agents, allocating 5 seconds of runtime, and the results are shown in Figure~\ref{fig:result-agentNr}.
+The \planner{} planner performs well up to 25 agents exceeding 90\% success-rate in all environments.
 The \gls{APG} technique iteratively grows and refines the agent paths, enabling the \planner{} planner to effectively handle arbitrary start and goal configurations.
 The \gls{DL} technique allows leader to be reassigned in the same planning order during each planning iteration, making followers resume the leader roles and progress to their goals as the current leader stalls.
+We additionally show that the performance of \planner{} with the \textit{wait} action (\planner-wait) is similar, suggesting that there is little benefit in our approach to having later agents pause during their motion.

 All baseline planners struggle as the number of agents increases. \gls{PLF} manages up to 5 agents in Rings Env. and only 3--4 agents in other environments with 90\% success-rate.
 The heuristic of shortest-to-goal path sum guides \gls{COMP} well to handle up 4 agents achieving 90\% success-rate in Random Forest, Rings, and Waves Env.
 However, with greater than 4 agents, the high dimensionality of the search space means that planning cannot reach the goal in the allotted time and success rate quickly declines.